 - Don't be overly concerned about saying the "wrong" thing.
 A loving intent speaks louder than specific words. - Don't be afraid of sadness.
 Laughter and tears often share conversations at important times. - Appreciate the person's need for rest or privacy.
-Never force communication. - Talking of past accomplishments, memories, stories that make up each life are often soothing and healing to people. - A person with a life threatening illness often feels isolated or lonely.
-Closeness, touching, holding hands can fill the need for affection and connectedness.
+Never force communication. - Talking of past accomplishments, memories, or stories that make up each life are often soothing and healing to people. - A person with a life-threatening illness often feels isolated or lonely.
+Touching, such as holding hands, can fill the need for affection and connectedness. - Many people want to be treated "normally" for the rest of their lives.